 After the completion of the Work Readiness Training, the participant will be assigned to a worksite that has been selected by the Board or the Board's contractor.

-Boards are responsible for developing the worksite placement.
+Boards are responsible for developing worksite placements that are available for a minimum of five-weeks in duration.
 Boards must collaborate with VR staff to identify appropriate work placements for each SEAL participant, as well as accommodations that may be needed at a particular worksite.

 The work experience placement must consider the participant's interests, abilities, capabilities, informed choice, and proximity to home.
 Work experience placements should also be determined based upon feedback and information provided by VR staff.